svvoii/custom_user_model/README.md

 ```

 *At this point, we can use the search bar in the navigation bar to search for other users by their username or email.*
+<br><br>

-# EDIT ACCOUNT FUNCTIONALITY
+# EDIT PROFILE FUNCTIONALITY

-*This will allow the user to edit their account information, such as the email address, username, and profile image.
+*This will allow the user to edit their profile information, such as the email address, username, and profile image.
 The user will be able to update their account information in the edit account page*

 *1. **Creating the `edit_profile.html` file***